Bowel Incontinence in Cats

 • Treatment varies depending on the cause and can include dietary modifications, surgery, medications, and palliative care.

-A Closer Look: What is Bowel Incontinence in Cats?
+A closer look: Bowel Incontinence in Cats

 Bowel incontinence can be divided into two types.